 With the risk of acquiring HIV globally 25 times higher amongst men who have sex with men, and 34 times higher for transgender women, HIV remains one of the greatest healthcare challenges for LGBT+ communities.

 69 countries, almost half being Commonwealth jurisdictions, have laws that criminalise same-sex sexual activity.
-Until LGBT+ identities are fully decriminalised, these communities will continue to have a heightened vulnerability to acquiring HIV.
+Until LGBTQ+ identities are fully decriminalised, these communities will continue to have a heightened vulnerability to acquiring HIV.

-STOPAIDS is proud to be members of The UK Alliance for Global Equality – a coalition of UK based civil society organisations working together to promote and support progress in global LGBT+ rights.
-By working together with other organisations who are part of the coalition, the U.K Alliance for Global Equality uses its collective resources and influence to promote the human rights and equality of LGBT+ individuals and communities outside the UK, to end persecution and discrimination.
+STOPAIDS is proud to be members of The UK Alliance for Global Equality – a coalition of UK based civil society organisations working together to promote and support progress in global LGBTQ+ rights.
+By working together with other organisations who are part of the coalition, the UK Alliance for Global Equality uses its collective resources and influence to promote the human rights and equality of LGBTQ+ individuals and communities outside the UK, to end persecution and discrimination.

 Decriminalisation and support for community led services